-They ram a pointed stick into the crack of a rock and jam the pig’s severed head onto the other end.
-The head hangs there, “a little blood dribbling down the stick.”
+They ram a pointed stick into the crack of a rock and jam the pig's severed head onto the other end.

 Now get ready for some heavy, thought-provoking, killer lines in the next ten pages or so.
-We suggest you go read those ten pages and then come back here when you’re done.
-Or get immersed and don’t come back until you finish the book.
+We suggest you go read those ten pages and then come back here when you're done.
+(Or get immersed and don't come back until you finish the book.)

-Simon is still hiding behind his mat of creepers, where, unbeknownst to the other boys, he has been watching them slaughter the pig.
-He now stares at the head’s half-closed eyes, which assure him that “everything [is] a bad business.”
+Simon is hiding behind his mat of creepers, where, unbeknownst to the other boys, he has been watching them slaughter the pig.
+He now stares at the head's half-closed eyes, which assure him that "everything [is] a bad business."

-Simon responds – out loud – that he already knows that.
+Simon responds—out loud—that he already knows that.

 We start off the scene with the head "seeming" to say things to Simon.

 Simon stares at the black blob of bloody guts that the boys have piled on the ground.
 It's covered with buzzing flies.